klangfeld/waveform-heroku/README.md

-Waveform
+Waveform-Heroku
 ========

-Waveform is a class to generate waveform images from audio files.
+Waveform is a class to generate waveform images from audio files, right in the heroku cloud.
 You can combine it with jPlayer to make a soundcloud.com style MP3 player.
 It also comes with a handy CLI you can use to generate waveform images on the command line.

 Installation
 ============

-Waveform depends on `ruby-audio`, which in turn depends on libsndfile.
+Waveform depends on `ruby-audio-heroku` forked by klangfeld, which in turn depends on libsndfile.

-Build libsndfile from (http://www.mega-nerd.com/libsndfile/), install it via `apt` (`sudo apt-get install libsndfile1-dev`), `libsndfile` in macports, etc...

-Then:

-    $ sudo gem install waveform

-Image creation depends on `chunky_png`, which has a faster native library called `oily_png` which will be used if availble.

-    $ sudo gem install oily_png
+Install in Rails3 gemfile:

+    gem 'waveform-heroku'

 CLI Usage
 =========